intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `api_key` | Each client application has a key which is used to configure basic authentication and data provenance. |

 ### Body parameters
-The `product-filter` body parameter optionally allows `/energy` data to be filtered for specific products.
-The parameter provides a hierarchical schema to specify one or product categories, subcategopries, and types.
+The `product-catalogue-items` body parameter specifies an optional filter for `/energy` data to be restricted to certain products.

 The response will contain data for *any* of the product categories, subcategories, and product types specified in the parameter.

-- If the `product-filter` parameter is not provided data will be returned for all products.
+- If the `product-catalogue-items` parameter is not provided data will be returned for all products.

 - If multiple products are specified data will be returned for *any* of those products.

-- If a product category is specified without a subcategory or product type data will be returned for *all* subcategories and types in that category.
-The same applies if a category and subcategory is specified without a product type.
+- If a `product-category` is specified without a subcategory or product type data will be returned for *all* subcategories and types in that category.
+The same applies if a category and `product-subcategory` is specified without a `product-type`.

 ---